-Is low carb and keto safe during pregnancy?
+Are low carb and keto safe during pregnancy?

 In August 2014, aged 28, her health was so poor that she went on medical disability from her job as a financial analyst.
 That first month off, however, she discovered and adopted the ketogenic diet.
 Between summer 2014 and February 2017, she lost 120 lbs (54 kg), experienced her first ever natural menstrual period that gradually established into a regular 28-day cycle; her blood sugar normalized and her ovaries reduced to 3.5 cm (< 1.5 inches) size.
 Her long-standing depression lifted.

-Except for a bout of extreme nausea and sea sickness for a week on a low-carb cruise early in this pregnancy, she has adhered to the ketogenic diet now through to 20 weeks of pregnancy and counting.
+Except for a bout of extreme nausea and sea sickness for a week on a low-carb cruise early in this pregnancy, she has adhered to the ketogenic diet now through 20 weeks of pregnancy and counting.
 She plans to continue this way of eating for the rest of her life.
 She feels great and looks wonderful; the twins in utero are thriving.
 “My life is transformed.
 Why would I even consider abandoning this way of eating when all of my positive health changes, and my pregnancy, I owe to this diet?”

 The controversy of keto pregnancies

 Perhaps no issue in low-carb ketogenic eating is as heated and as controversial as the ketogenic diet during pregnancy.
-Ketones in the urine of pregnant women scare many good doctors into fearing the life-threatening conditions of diabetic ketoacidosis in pregnancy or starvation ketosis.1 The number of primary care and ob/gyn physicians who understand and are comfortable with nutritional ketosis in pregnancy, while growing, is still exceedingly small.
+Ketones in the urine of pregnant women scare many good doctors into fearing the life-threatening conditions of diabetic ketoacidosis in pregnancy or starvation ketosis.3 The number of primary care and ob/gyn physicians who understand and are comfortable with nutritional ketosis in pregnancy, while growing, is still exceedingly small.

 The case for a ketogenic diet

 “It is completely safe for women to be eating a ketogenic diet in pregnancy.
-Women in ancient times were certainly ketotic during pregnancy,” says Dr. Michael Fox, fertility specialist at the Jacksonville Center for Reproductive Medicine, who has not only been recommending a low-carb ketogenic diet for 17 years to his infertile patients but also to all his patients who become pregnant.
-He has now had hundreds of patients “who have been completely ketotic throughout pregnancy without any untoward effects.”
+Women in ancient times were almost certainly ketotic during pregnancy,” says Dr. Michael Fox, fertility specialist at the Jacksonville Center for Reproductive Medicine, who has not only been recommending a low-carb ketogenic diet for 17 years to his infertile patients but also to all his patients who become pregnant.11 He has now had hundreds of patients “who have been completely ketotic throughout pregnancy without any untoward effects.”

 “I find it ironic that if you tell your doctor that you plan to eat low carb during pregnancy, they’ll say it is unsafe, but if you say you to plan to eat a diet based on fresh vegetables, meat, fish, eggs, dairy, nuts, seeds and a little fruit, they will tell you to stay the course,” she says.

-Real keto moms
+Real keto moms18

 For some moms like Jill Kingsley, who has experienced two high-carb pregnancies and a third ketogenic pregnancy, the advantage of the latter was exceedingly clear.
 She decided to switch to a ketogenic diet 16 weeks into her third pregnancy this past year after experiencing extreme nausea.
 Within 24 hours of switching, her nausea resolved.